Live365: History

-Nanocosm Inc. (the parent company of Live365) was a technology startup founded by two roommates from the Princeton class of 1981, Alex Sanford and Steve Follmer, whose initial product was NanoHome, a 3D "Virtual Home" website featuring 3D homepages on the World Wide Web.

-Live365 had its beginnings in a hosted community radio project developed by Nanocosm employee Andy Volk in his free time using Shoutcast technology, and later modified by employee Brian Lomeland.
-In 1998, Andy Volk shared the idea with Nanocosm CTO Peter Rothman, and they developed the concept for a new large-scale hosted community radio service dubbed Live365.
-After launch in July 1999, Live365 quickly eclipsed NanoHome, and the company soon shifted to solely focus on Live365 and online audio streaming services.
+Heritage and Longevity (1999–2005)

+Founding and Early Pivot

+Live365 originated as a project within Nanocosm Inc., a technology startup founded by Alex Sanford and Steve Follmer.
+Initially focused on "NanoHome," a 3D virtual home website, the company pivoted after employee Andy Volk developed a community radio concept using Shoutcast technology.
+Developed alongside CTO Peter Rothman, the service launched publicly in July 1999.
+The platform's name was derived from its initial offering: free hosting for up to 365 simultaneous listeners and 365 megabytes of storage per station.

+Business Model Evolution

+Following the dot-com collapse and rising music royalty costs, Live365 transitioned from a free service to a paid broadcasting model in September 2001.
+By bundling music licensing into its subscription tiers, the company became an early adopter of the "one-contract" licensing model.
+This allowed the platform to remain financially viable during a period when many contemporary streaming services ceased operations.
+In March 2003, the company further diversified its revenue by launching "VIP," a commercial-free listener membership.

 At launch, broadcasting and listening on Live365 was free of charge.
 Stations had a maximum listener cap of 365 simultaneous listeners and 365 megabytes of storage for music and audio.
 In September 2001, Live365 began charging for use of its broadcasting services to remain financially viable in the wake of rising music royalty costs.
 More expensive plans allowed stations to have more simultaneous listeners and a greater amount of music file storage space.
 Members who joined before September 2001 could continue broadcasting with their original package for free.
 This model would later be replaced with one in which all members pay, but those who joined before September 2001 received a discount.
 In March 2003, Live365 launched their commercial-free membership called VIP.

+Early Partnerships and Technical Innovation

+During its first decade, Live365 established several partnerships that expanded internet radio into consumer hardware and artist-led curation: